 Since winter solstice is a celebration of the natural world, I looked for inspiration in seasonal plants and natural textures.
 Also, the longest night of the year calls for lots of warm light!

-Mark each place setting with a raw-edged, natural coloured napkin, wrapped in tan leather cord (or heavy jute twine) with a sprig of greenery.
-I plan to harvest my thyme and rosemary plants for fragrant stems.
+Mark each place setting with a raw-edged, natural coloured napkin, wrapped in tan leather cord (or heavy jute twine) with a sprig of greenery and a cinnamon stick.
+My windowsill garden yielded fragrant rosemary stems perfect for this.

-Since I’m serving Glögg which is usually drunk from small stone or ceramic mugs, I will use our regular Ikea set of blue-grey mugs and tie a sprig of greenery to them for a seasonal touch.
+Since I’m serving Glögg which is usually drunk from small stone or ceramic mugs, I used our regular Ikea set of blue-grey mugs that matches our dinner set.

 An alternative might be copper mugs (like these for serving Moscow Mules), which bring warmth and a reflective glow to the table.
 Don’t feel the need to buy anything special though – get creative with what you have.
 Also, your local thrift shop is a great resource for filling the gaps.

 If there’s room on your table, you might like to add some candles.
 For a long rectangular table, I would select this birch branch with candle holders.
 For a smaller or circular table, a cluster of these bark wrapped candles in various sizes are a better fit.
 I used my favourite taper candle holder.

 Stylist’s tip: Ensure any candles you use are fragrance-free.
 You don’t want the scent to conflict with the delicious smell of your winter solstice meal.